gck2710/ninya-io.github.io/content/posts/how-we-handle-server-side-rendering-with-our-angularjs-app.md

     - "ninya.io"
 ---

-Disclaimer: That's might be a bold title for the technique described in this post.
+Disclaimer: That might be a bold title for the technique described in this post.
 We hope you don't hate us by the end of the post ;-)

-### What do we need serverside rendering for?
+### What do we need server side rendering for?

 Let's take a look at how [ninya.io](http://www.ninya.io) handled shared queries until today.
 What is a shared query anyway?